MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ### Use the web app

-You're almost there!
+You're almost there.
 Now you can test the web app.

 1. Wait 10 minutes or so for the authentication settings to take effect.
 1. Return to the browser tab containing the chat playground page in Azure AI Foundry portal.